Black History Month: Celebrating Black Senior Leaders in History

 Percy Julian: Determined chemistry pioneer into his 70s

 Percy Julian is regarded as one of the most influential chemists in the modern age, and the first Black chemist elected to the National Academy of the Sciences—all without a high school degree.
 With no high schools in his area accepting Black students, he applied to DePauw University and took high school–level classes at night—and still graduated first in his class.
 He would later earn international acclaim for his work on developing a drug for glaucoma in 1935, as well as recognition for his synthesis of cortisone.
 Despite his success, he still found that his race was a factor in denying him academic and research positions.
-At the age of 55, he established his own laboratory.
+At the age of 55, he established his own laboratory complete with scales and balances.
 After selling that at age 64, he founded the Julian Research Institute, a nonprofit organization that he ran until his death ten years later.

 Marian Anderson: Touring at 60